tasmo/reveal-jekyll/README.md

 ### Vertical Slides

 For vertical scrolling you need to leave the `title:` blank.
-All content on vertical slides must be wrapped in HTML `<section>` blocks.
+All content on vertical slides must be wrapped in HTML `<section>` blocks:

 ```html
 ---